LG V30 has some cool camera stuff for the YouTube generation

 - The camera has preset filters that you can overlay on your videos while shooting, giving your footage different tints and colors.
 LG phones had this before, but now with labels like "thriller," "romantic comedy" and "summer blockbuster," it makes it clearer when you'd want to use these filters and for what emotional effect.

-- Only available in manual mode, Graphy applies manual settings (ISO levels, white balance, etc.) from other photographers as presets, which are available through LG's Graphy app.
-Pre-sets are useful when you want to consistently apply the same aesthetic or mood to your pictures (think a Facebook album or Instagram feed).
+- Only available in manual mode, Graphy applies manual settings (ISO levels, white balance and so on) from other photographers as presets, which are available through LG's Graphy app.
+Presets are useful when you want to consistently apply the same aesthetic or mood to your pictures -- think a Facebook album or Instagram feed.

 - Audio recording and playing capabilities were already stellar on the V20, and have been improved on the V30.
-The phone now records in clearer and more accurate 32-bit sound, compared to the V20's 24-bit and most phone's 16-bit.
-You can also choose from four different sound profiles (like "live" and "bass") and digital filters to tweak a sound's characteristic, like making them sharper or slower.
+The phone now records in clearer and more accurate 32-bit sound, compared to the V20's 24-bit and most phones' 16-bit.
+You can also choose from four different sound profiles (such as live and bass) and digital filters to tweak a sound's characteristic, like making them sharper or slower.

 Software features: Goodbye two screens, hello floating bar